JNetrh/Protobuf-Convertor/README.md

 git@github.com:JNetrh/Protobuf-Convertor.git
 ```

-Install dependencies in the same folder as package.json.
+Install dependencies in the same folder (root) as package.json.
 It will install necessary
 libraries.
 ```bash
 $ npm install